Yu-Vitaqua-fer-Chronos/discord-patcher/README.md

 `download_url` - The download url of the apk to decompile, it's recommended to leave this alone.

 `debug` - The option to enable or disable debugging options built into the discord apk.
 It's recommended to leave this alone.

+# Contributions
+Thanks to `Puyodead1` for fixing the script after months of neglect :p